Your iPad is frozen on a black screen, stuck on the Apple logo, or just dead to the touch, and the force restart everyone swears by does nothing.

 Here's what to do:

-• If the App Switcher itself will not respond, treat this as a full freeze and go to Step 2.
+- If the App Switcher itself will not respond, treat this as a full freeze and force restart instead.

 If your iPad has no Home button (iPad Air M4, every iPad Pro, recent iPad and iPad mini):